JackBister/logsuck/README.md

 If you are working on the frontend, you can do the following things to make your life easier:

-1. Run webpack in watch mode by running `npm run watch` in `./web/static`
+1. Run webpack in watch mode by running `npm run watch` in `./internal/web/static`
 2. Add `{ "web": { "usePackagedFiles": "false" } }` to your `./logsuck.json`.
-This will make it so that Logsuck will read the files off the filesystem instead of using the files that were bundled into the executable by running go generate.
+This will make it so that Logsuck will read the files off the filesystem instead of using the files that were bundled into the executable.

 With those two steps done, you don't need to restart Logsuck to see the changes you've made to the frontend, and your changes will be compiled when you save.
 You just need to refresh your browser after making a change to see it in action.